zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 - You SHOULD be conservative - when in doubt, classify as "Minor Changes"
 - You SHOULD limit "Major Features" to approximately 3-8 items per release
 - You SHOULD limit "Major Bug Fixes" to approximately 0-5 items per release
-- You MUST record your categorization decisions in your notebook
+- You MUST record your categorization decisions (these will be posted as a GitHub comment in Step 2.4)

 #### 2.4 Confirm Categorization with User